safespring/docs/content/container-platform/overview.md

 There are three main interfaces to interact with Container Platform:

 - Web console - [OKD 4 docs](https://docs.okd.io/4.15/web_console/web-console-overview.html);
-- Command line (`oc`; or `kubectl` as fallback) - follow [CLI tools](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html-single/cli_tools/index) for installing `oc` command.
+- Command line (`oc`; or `kubectl` as fallback) - follow [CLI tools](https://github.com/okd-project/okd/releases/tag/4.15.0-0.okd-2024-03-10-010116) for installing `oc` command.
 For installing `kubectl` command follow [kubernetes instal tools](https://kubernetes.io/docs/tasks/tools/);
 - API - for using different programming languages follow [REST API](https://docs.okd.io/4.15/rest_api/index.html).

 ### Web Console

-To login into the Container Platform Web console use the appropriate URL (e.g. EOSC https://eu-2.paas.open-science-cloud.ec.europa.eu/ ) and select login method `EOSC AAI`, which will redirect you to select the login provider.
+To login into the Container Platform Web console use the appropriate URL (e.g. EOSC: https://eu-2.paas.open-science-cloud.ec.europa.eu/ ) and select login method `EOSC AAI`, which will redirect you to select the login provider.
 Once login has been successful you will be able to see the OKD Web Console.

 ![Container Platform Login](../images/cp-login.png)